mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 !!! note

-    With both routes, Hatch is the _only development dependency_.
-You do not need to manually install Python or create any virtual environments; all this will be handled for you behind the scenes by Hatch.
-We have configured our codespace to pre-install Hatch, so if you develop on GitHub Codespaces then you don't need to install anything at all!
+    For either method, Hatch is the _only development dependency_.
+You do not need to manually install Python or create any virtual environments to develop Vizro; all this will be handled for you behind the scenes by Hatch.
+We have also configured our codespace to pre-install Hatch.
+If you develop on GitHub Codespaces you don't need to install anything at all!

 ## Develop on GitHub Codespaces